What Does NAD Do for Your Body? A Simple, Science-Based Explanation

 NAD is closely tied to how cells produce energy.
 It helps move electrons during the process that turns food into ATP, which cells use to power daily activity.

 When NAD levels are lower, energy production can feel less efficient.
 This may explain why some people report changes in stamina or daily energy when NAD levels increase.
+Clinical research suggests these effects are modest (4).

 Brain and Cognitive Support

 Nerve cells rely heavily on NAD to manage energy demands and respond to stress.
 NAD is involved in pathways that help protect neurons and support normal signaling.
+Clinical studies have reported that researchers are exploring whether supporting NAD may help maintain brain function over time (5).

 Muscle and Physical Function

-As people get older, muscle NAD levels tend to drop.
+Muscle tissue uses large amounts of energy, especially during movement and recovery.
 Research has found that increasing NAD availability in older adults was associated with changes in muscle energy pathways and markers of inflammation (6).

 Metabolic Health